cadevue/cadevue.com/src/content/articles/the-cs202-journey.md

 ---
-title: The CS-202 Challenge
+title: The CS-202 Journey
-meta_description: CS-202 is a challenge to revisit all the subjects in the computer science major.
+meta_description: CS-202 is a challenge I made for myself to revisit all the subjects in the computer science major.
 This mainly includes an effort to compile, curate, refine, even redone some of the projects worked on during education period (thus, polishing the portfolio) and understand the CS fundamentals at the deeper level.
 date_published: 2025-02-09
 date_last_updated: 2025-02-09
-is_published: true
+is_published: false
 ---

 <img